What is a Furby? A Brief History of a Pop Culture Phenomenon

 2012 Revival

-In 2012, Hasbro revitalized the beloved Furby with an updated version for a new generation of kids.
-The latest model featured black and white LCD eyes and came equipped with a mobile app for interactive play.
+Hasbro revitalized the brand again in 2012 for a new, tech-savvy generation.
+This version featured expressive black and white LCD eyes and, for the first time, integrated with a mobile app for interactive play.

 Types Of Furbies